kir-dev/tanulo-next/README.md

 ## Testing

-For this project, I chose [Jest](https://facebook.github.io/jest/) as our test framework.
+For this project, we use [Cypress](https://www.cypress.io/) for end-to-end testing.
-While Mocha is probably more common, Mocha seems to be looking for a new maintainer and setting up TypeScript testing in Jest is wicked simple.

 ### Running tests

-Simply run `yarn run test`.
-Note this will also generate a coverage report.
+Running `yarn run test` will open the Cypress GUI.
+From there you can run each test individually or all of them at once.
+These tests will also run through GitHub Actions when you push changes to this repository.

 ## ESLint